tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step7_tags_object.md

 The `tags` object at the root level should comprehensively list all tags used within the operation objects at each path.
 Then in each path, you list the tag you want that path grouped under.

-For example, in the operations object for the `/current` path, we used the same tag `Weather`:
+For example, in the operations object for the `/current` path, we already used the same tag `Current Weather Data`:

 ```yaml
 paths: